markjivko/kronup-php/docs/Api/NotionsApi.md

 ## `search()`

-> Notions Get a list of notion models
+> Get a list of notion models

 {: .new-title }
 > #️⃣ Execute example in terminal